-"(i) For the first and second fiscal years of that 4-fiscal-year period, the amount equal to 80 percent of the non-Federal funds, including inkind contributions, raised by the coalition for the applicable fiscal year.

-"(ii) For the third and fourth fiscal years of that 4-fiscal-year period, the amount equal to 67 percent of the non-Federal funds, including inkind contributions, raised by the coalition for the applicable fiscal year.

-kind contributions, raised by the coalition for the applicable fiscal year. "(E) SUSPENSION.-If a grant recipient under this paragraph fails to continue to meet the criteria specified in subsection (a), the Administrator may tinue to meet the criteria specified in subsection (a), the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal.

-"(F) LIMITATION.-The amount of a grant award under this paragraph may not exceed \$125,000 for a fiscal year.

-"(4) PROCESS FOR SUSPENSION.-A grantee shall not be suspended or terminated under paragraph (1)(A)(ii), (2)(A)(iii), or (3)(C) unless that grantee is afforded a fair, timely, and independent appeal prior to such suspension or termination.

-"(c) TREATMENT OF FUNDS FOR COALITIONS REPRESENTING CERTAIN ORGANIZA-TIONS.-Funds appropriated for the substance use and misuse activities of a coalition that includes a representative of the Bureau of Indian Affairs, the Indian Health Service, or a tribal government agency with expertise in the field of substance use prevention may be counted as non-Federal funds raised by the coalition for purposes of this section.

-"(d) PRIORITY IN AWARDING GRANTS.-In awarding grants under subsection (b)(1)(A)(i), priority shall be given to a coalition serving economically disadvantaged areas.
+"(i) For the first and second fiscal years of that 4-fiscal-year period, the amount equal to 80 percent of the non-Federal funds, including inkind contributions, raised by the coalition for the applicable fiscal year. (ii) For the third and fourth fiscal years of that 4-fiscal-year period, the amount equal to 67 percent of the non-Federal funds, including in-kind contributions, raised by the coalition for the applicable fiscal year. "(E) SUSPENSION.-If a grant recipient under this paragraph fails to continue to meet the criteria specified in subsection (a), the Administrator may suspend the grant, after providing written notice to the grant recipient and an opportunity to appeal. "(F) LIMITATION.-The amount of a grant award under this paragraph may not exceed \$125,000 for a fiscal year. "(4) PROCESS FOR SUSPENSION.-A grantee shall not be suspended or terminated under paragraph (1)(A)(ii), (2)(A)(iii), or (3)(C) unless that grantee is afforded a fair, timely, and independent appeal prior to such suspension or termi- "(c) Treatment of Funds for Coalitions Representing Certain Organiza-TIONS.-Funds appropriated for the substance use and misuse activities of a coalition that includes a representative of the Bureau of Indian Affairs, the Indian Health Service, or a tribal government agency with expertise in the field of substance use prevention may be counted as non-Federal funds raised by the coalition for purposes of this section. "(d) PRIORITY IN AWARDING GRANTS.-In awarding grants under subsection (b)(1)(A)(i), priority shall be given to a coalition serving economically disadvantaged areas.

 "§ 1033.
-Information collection and dissemination with respect to grant recipients

-"(a) COALITION INFORMATION.-

-"(1) GENERAL AUDITING AUTHORITY.-For the purpose of audit and examination, the Administrator-

-"(A) shall have access to any books, documents, papers, and records that are pertinent to any grant or grant renewal request under this chapter; and "(B) may periodically request information from a grant recipient to ensure

-"(B) may periodically request information from a grant recipient to ensure that the grant recipient meets the applicable criteria under section 1032(a).

-"(2) APPLICATION PROCESS.-The Administrator shall issue a request for proposal regarding, with respect to the grants awarded under section 1032, the application process, grant renewal, and suspension or withholding of renewal grants.
-Each application under this paragraph shall be in writing and shall be subject to review by the Administrator.

-"(3) REPORTING.-The Administrator shall, to the maximum extent practicable and in a manner consistent with applicable law, minimize reporting requirements by a grant recipient and expedite any application for a renewal grant made under this subchapter. "(b) DATA COLLECTION AND DISSEMINATION.-

-"(1) IN GENERAL.-The Administrator may collect data from- "(A) national substance use and misuse organizations that work with eligible coalitions, community anti-drug coalitions, departments or agencies of the Federal Government, or State or local governments and the governing bodies of Indian tribes; and

-(B) any other entity or organization that carries out activities that relate to the purposes of the Program.
+Information collection and dissemination with respect to grant recipients "(a) Coalition Information.- (1) GENERAL AUDITING AUTHORITY.-For the purpose of audit and examination, the Administrator- "(A) shall have access to any books, documents, papers, and records that are pertinent to any grant or grant renewal request under this chapter; and "(B) may periodically request information from a grant recipient to ensure that the grant recipient meets the applicable criteria under section 1032(a). "(2) APPLICATION PROCESS.-The Administrator shall issue a request for proposal regarding, with respect to the grants awarded under section 1032, the application process, grant renewal, and suspension or withholding of renewal grants.
+Each application under this paragraph shall be in writing and shall be subject to review by the Administrator. "(3) REPORTING.-The Administrator shall, to the maximum extent practicable and in a manner consistent with applicable law, minimize reporting requirements by a grant recipient and expedite any application for a renewal grant made under this subchapter. "(b) Data Collection and Dissemination.- "(1) IN GENERAL.-The Administrator may collect data from- "(A) national substance use and misuse organizations that work with eligible coalitions, community anti-drug coalitions, departments or agencies of the Federal Government, or State or local governments and the governing bodies of Indian tribes; and '(B) any other entity or organization that carries out activities that relate to the purposes of the Program.

-(2) ACTIVITIES OF ADMINISTRATOR.-The Administrator may-

-'(A) evaluate the utility of specific initiatives relating to the purposes of the Program;

-(B) conduct an evaluation of the Program; and (C) disseminate information described in this subsection to-

-(i) eligible coalitions and other substance use prevention organizations: and

-(ii) the general public.
+"(2) ACTIVITIES OF ADMINISTRATOR.-The Administrator may- '(A) evaluate the utility of specific initiatives relating to the purposes of the Program; "(B) conduct an evaluation of the Program; and "(C) disseminate information described in this subsection to- '(i) eligible coalitions and other substance use prevention organizations: and "(ii) the general public.